SheepTester-forks/curricular-analytics-exploration/README.md

 <!-- prettier-ignore-end -->

 ## Web apps

+> [!WARNING]
+> These were originally written with [Deno](https://deno.com/) and [Preact](https://preactjs.com/) (very similar to React).
+However, because [`deno bundle` was deprecated](https://github.com/denoland/deno/issues/11073) then removed in Deno 2, and to lower the barrier to entry of others maintaining this project, I've since switched to [React](https://react.dev/), which more people are familiar with, and [esbuild](https://esbuild.github.io/) for bundling.
+Some old files may still contain references to Deno and Preact.

 The following projects involved interactive web pages written in [TypeScript](https://www.typescriptlang.org/) using [React](http://react.dev/) bundled by [esbuild](https://esbuild.github.io/) that used the existing data sources we had (prerequisites and academic plans) to deliver new insights about UCSD's courses and majors.
 These web reports and apps were uploaded to the [UCSD Educational Innovation website](https://educationalinnovation.ucsd.edu/ca-views/).